JeffDeCola/my-python-examples/basic-programming/read-file/README.md

 # read-file example

-`read-file` _is an example of reading a file a few different ways._
+_An example of reading a file a few different ways._

 [GitHub Webpage](https://jeffdecola.github.io/my-python-examples/)